gludington/conditional-visibility/README.md

 [![Watch the video](https://img.youtube.com/vi/IlgjHmSAsww/hqdefault.jpg)](https://youtu.be/IlgjHmSAsww)

-Hidden looks like this (click to play on YouTube):
+### Hidden
+When hidden is selected, a stealth roll is automatically made, which can be customized.
+The token will only be seen by a token whose passive perception exceeds that stealth roll. (click to play on YouTube):
 [![Watch the video](https://img.youtube.com/vi/pYay4fRlnu4/hqdefault.jpg)](https://youtu.be/pYay4fRlnu4)

 And communicates to player screens (click to play on YouTube):